 The English teaching in Years 10 and 11 is guided by the requirements of the AQA GCSE specifications.
-All students will be entered for both GCSE English Language as well as GCSE English Literature, which is a separate qualification.
+All students will be entered for both GCSE English Language as well as GCSE English Literature, which is a separate gualification.
+WHEN and HOW am I assessed?

-English Language: 100% examination at the end of Year 11 (two final papers: one on explorations in creative reading and writing, and the second on writers' viewpoints and perspectives)

-English Literature: 100% examination at the end of Year 11 (two final papers: one on Shakespeare and a 19th century novel and the second on modern drama and prose, poetry and unseen poetry)

-Spoken English: assessment throughout the course (to be separately certificated)
+English Language: 100% examination at the end of Year 11 (two final papers: one on explorations in creative reading and writing, and the second on writers' viewpoints and perspectives) English Literature: 100% examination at the end of Year 11 (two final papers: one on Shakespeare and a 19^{th} century novel and the second on modern drama and prose, poetry and unseen poetry) Spoken English: assessment throughout the course (to be separately certificated) WHICH subjects should I have an aptitude in?
 Everyone is building on the skills they have learned throughout Key Stage 3 in the areas of reading, writing and spoken English.
 These skills will ensure every success for committed students.
+WHERE could this subject take me in the future?
 These skills are essential for those wishing to continue with English at the next stage of A level.
 GCSE English is welcomed by employers as essential to their requirements and will take you into any area for future study across the whole range of subjects available at university and college.

-Mrs R McClelland Head of English

-"You need to get involved in understanding the poetry and plays on the course: there are so many interesting ideas to consider."

-Azin

-"English GCSE

-encourages you to

-explore your

-independent

-viewpoints and

-express your ideas in

-new and perceptive

-ways."

-Erin

-"It's fun to read and write a wide range of texts and lose yourself in them."

-Betty

-Mathematics
+WHO do I need to speak to for more information?
+Mrs R McClelland, Head of English "English allows you to broaden your understanding of different perspectives and motives that once might not have been apparent."
+Jess "Revision tips are easy to follow and embedded into our learning."
+Maddie "Our teacher is very supportive in lessons to ensure we do our best."
+Emilia Mathematics WHAT is this subject about?

 Maths covers the six areas of number, algebra, geometry, ratio, statistics and probability.
 The course aims to give you the skills and fluency to be able to cope with mathematical problems in everyday life, as well as to develop logical reasoning and problem solving ability.
+WHY should I choose this subject?

 Maths is not optional; all students will take this subject in KS4.
 However, a good pass in maths is essential for sixth form entry, to get onto nearly all college courses after Year 11, and also to get a place at university.
 Higher grades in maths are required to gain access to some university courses.
+WHEN and HOW am I assessed?